Skip to main content

 Claude doesn't understand projectWrong start folderStart in project root, create CLAUDE.md

-Token limit reachedToo much contextUse /clear, load fewer files
+Token limit reachedToo much contextUse /clear, /compact for smart compression

 Commands don't workOutdated versionRun claude update

-MCP server won't connectMissing configurationclaude --mcp-debug for diagnosis
+MCP server won't connectMissing configurationRun claude --debug "mcp" for diagnosis

 You can use the following debug commands for problem analysis: